echatzidaki/Computer_Pointer_Controller/README.md

 ![cpc](./bin/cpc.png)

+Computer Pointer Controller app controls the mouse of your computer using the Gaze Estimation model, estimate the gaze of the user's eyes, and change the mouse pointer position accordingly.
-Computer pointer controller app run multiple models in the OpenVINO toolkit on the same machine to control your computer pointer using your eye gaze.
-This project can run multiple models in the same machine and coordinate the flow of data between those models.
+The Computer Pointer Controller app runs multiple models in the same machine and coordinates the flow of data between those models.

 [![Udacity](https://video.udacity-data.com/topher/2020/April/5e923081_pipeline/pipeline.png)](https://video.udacity-data.com/topher/2020/April/5e923081_pipeline/pipeline.png)